Sydney Shulman: Professional career

 Turning professional at the age of 18, Sydney continued to compete all over the United States and occasionally in Europe.
 Having many success in her career early on, Sydney competed in the USHJA International Hunter Derby Championships, hosted by the Kentucky Horse Park.

 Sydney began representing the United States of America in 2018 for show jumping.
 After a year, she switched to representing Israel in show jumping in January 2019.
 Her first win for the country was at Tryon International Equestrian Center in North Carolina, winning the Ingles Grand Prix CSI2*, in June 2019.
 Villamoura, the winning horse, produced many other wins with Shulman including topping the $36,000 International Jumper Accumulator Costume Class featured at the Washington International Horse Show, and later the same week winning, the $50,000 FEI 4* Speed Final, which caused Sydney to be named the Leading International Open Jumper Rider and Leading U25 Rider for 2019 at the event.

-In 2020, Sydney topped a competitive field to win the $37,000 Hermès Under 25 Grand Prix Series Semi-Final CSIO4*, hosted in Wellington, FL (USA), by the Winter Equestrian Festival.
+In 2020, Sydney won the $37,000 Hermès Under 25 Grand Prix Series Semi-Final CSIO4*, hosted in Wellington, FL (USA), by the Winter Equestrian Festival.
 She continually has been ranked in the top 100 of the Rolex/USEF Show Jumping Ranking List since turning professional.

 While to continuing to compete at the top levels of Show jumping, Sydney offers training and sales services through her company Syd Shulman LLC, based in Wellington, FL, as well as helping her mother run Back Country Farms in Greenwich, CT.